blackducksoftware/opssight-connector/install/hub/README.md

 ### Fine tune your configuration

 There are several ways to fine tune your configuration.
 Some may be essential to your organizations use of the hub (for example, external proxys might be needed).

 - External databases: These are not necessary for any particular scenario, but might be a preference.
 - External proxies: For datacenters that are airgapped.
 - Custom nginx certificates: So you can use trusted internal TLS certs to access the hub.
 - Scaling to 100s, 1000s, or more of scans: configuration.

 There are several options that can be configured in the yml files for Kubernetes/Openshift as described below.
-We use kubernetes and openshift interchangeably for these, as the changes are agnostic to the underlying orchestration.
+We use Kubernetes and OpenShift interchangeably for these, as the changes are agnostic to the underlying orchestration.

 *We go through them below*

 #### I want to run the hub with no security context constraints.

 Follow the "external configured database" directions above.
 Use either your own postgres, or, you can use any postgres container as exemplified.

 #### I want custom hostnames, ports, and proxys for the hub-nginx container.